Software Sam presents Linux software tools, API libraries, well-documented source code, copius examples,

 The AnsiCmd Library of ANSI escape sequences and other tools has grown considerably over the winter months, and the author is

-a console configuration module, temporary file management engine, Wayland system clipboard interface and conversion of keycodes which
+sequences, but also a console configuration module, temporary file management engine, Wayland system clipboard interface and

-arrive as escape sequences, as well as window-oriented and dialog-oriented C++ class constructs.
+conversion of keycodes which arrive as escape sequences to codepoint values, as well as window-oriented and dialog-oriented

-While the text editor demo app is not quite ready for prime-time, the beta-testers have reported that the AnsiCmd
+While the included text editor demo app is not quite ready for prime-time,

-library itself is now stable.
+the beta-testers have reported that the AnsiCmd library itself is now stable.
 Enjoy!

 Software Sam is happy to correct any factual errors, distortions and omissions on this site; however,